cyberomanov/status/tendermint/node_status/README.md

 1. Google `how to create telegram bot via @FatherBot`.
 Customize your bot (avatar, description and etc.) and `get bot API token`.
 2. Create at least 2 channels: `alarm` and `log`.
 Customize them and `get chats IDs`.
-3. Connect to your server and create `status` folder in the `$HOME directory`.
+3. Connect to your server and create `status` folder in the `$HOME directory` with `mkdir $HOME/status/`.
-4. In this folder you have to create `main.sh` file with `nano $HOME/status/main.sh`.
-You don't have to edit this file, it's ready to use.
+4. In this folder you have to create `cosmos.sh` file with `nano $HOME/status/cosmos.sh`.
+You don't have to do any edits on `cosmos.sh` file, it's ready to use.
-> You can find `main.sh` in this repository.
+> You can find `cosmos.sh` in this repository.
-5. Also you have to create as many `cosmos.conf` files with `nano $HOME/status/pylons.conf`, as many nodes you have on the current server.
+5. Also you have to create as many `cosmos.conf` files with `nano $HOME/status/cosmos.conf`, as many nodes you have on the current server.
 Customize your config files.
 > You can find `cosmos.conf.example` and `curl.example` in this repository.
-6. Run `bash main.sh` to check your settings.
+6. Run `bash cosmos.sh` to check your settings.
 Normal output:

 ```
-root@v1131623:~/status# bash main.sh
+root@v1131623:~/status# bash cosmos.sh

 /// 2022-05-21 14:16:44 ///